 Homemade colloidal silver is very easy and very cheap to make.
 While the materials are easily sourced and you can make gallons for dollars, you are flying blind, and that's never good when addressing your health.
 Homemade colloidal silver is often made from silver generators that produce low quality, poorly defined homemade colloidal silver, of mostly unknown purity, concentration, particle size, and particle charge.
 The lack of control over what is produced creates a greater potential for causing argyric reactions and increasing the toxicity risks.

 Let's start with the most basic - what type of water you use.

 To make safe* and effective* colloidal silver, you must have the purest water possible.
 You know better than to use basic tap water, but the purest water you can get is distilled.
-While the water may be distilled, it’s not nearly as pure as the water we start with, which is USP<23> or USP<24> standard for Pharmaceutical Grade Purified water.
+While the water may be distilled, it’s not nearly as pure as the water we start with, which meets USP-NF Standards for Pharmaceutical Grade Purified Water.
 Another name for this level of purity is Water For Injection (WFI), or ultra-pure deionized water.
 Silver wants to react with anything it can in the water, especially once you rip an electron off!
-Having ultra-pure water is critically important, so the silver doesn’t react until it is in your body.
+Having ultra-pure water is critically important, so the silver doesn't react until it is in your body.